 Substantially all full-time state and local employees, public school teachers, permanent firefighters and permanent police officers within the State are eligible and required to participate in the Pension Plan.

 The Pension Plan is divided into two membership groups.
 State and local employees and teachers belong to Group I. Police and firefighters belong to Group II.
-All assets are held in a single trust and are available to pay retirement benefits to all members.

 Benefits Provided